 • fruits, like apples, pears, and berries

-A fast walk or bike ride each day can boost your HDL cholesterol, which helps sweep excess LDL cholesterol out of your bloodstream.
-Try to get in at least 30 minutes of moderate-intensity aerobic exercise 5 days a week.
+A fast walk or bike ride each day can boost your HDL cholesterol, which helps remove excess LDL cholesterol from your bloodstream.
+Try to get in at least 30 minutes of moderate intensity aerobic exercise 5 days per week.

 Extra fat around your middle section can increase your LDL cholesterol and lower your HDL cholesterol.
-Losing just 10 percent of your body weight will help manage your cholesterol.
+If it’s right for you, losing just 5–10% of your total body weight may help improve some cholesterol numbers and reduce some risk factors for heart disease.
 Better nutrition and regular exercise can help you lose extra weight.

-In addition to raising your risk of cancer and COPD, smoking can negatively affect your cholesterol levels.
-People who smoke cigarettes tend to have high total cholesterol, high LDL, and low HDL levels.
+In addition to raising your risk of cancer and chronic obstructive pulmonary disease (COPD), smoking can negatively affect your cholesterol levels.
+People who smoke cigarettes tend to have high total cholesterol, high LDL, and low HDL.

-Quitting is easier said than done, but there are many options.
-If you’ve tried a few methods and failed, ask your doctor to recommend a new strategy to help you stop smoking for good.
+Quitting is easier said than done, but you have many options if you smoke and want to quit.
+If you’ve tried a few methods that haven’t worked for you or if you’re not sure where to begin, ask your doctor to recommend a new strategy to help you stop smoking.

 Prescription medication is an option if lifestyle changes alone haven’t improved your cholesterol levels.